 History

 The original meetings of The Full Gospel Original Church of God were held sometime in 1902 in the general store owned by Hiram Hoakum.
 Prior to Reverend Hoakum breaking from the First Baptist Church of the Apostle, Hiram had been the senior Deacon in the church.
 He was often called upon to deliver sermons due to the failing health of the pastor, Ima Drunque.
-Pastor Drunque was rumored to have severe bouts of “flu” after ministering to some of the parishioners who lived in the outlying areas.
+Pastor Drunque was regularly stricken with severe bouts of “flu” after ministering to some of the parishioners who lived in the outlying areas.
 It was widely believed that these parishioners lived in remote areas to discourage government oversight into their business ventures.

 The relationship seemed to work for all parties until Hiram introduced a new twist to the sermon.
 One Sunday, Hiram decided to focus on a specific piece of scripture, Luke 10:19, “Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.
 To prove his belief that he was “speaking truth”, Hiram pulled a very fat copperhead from a gunny sack, and proceeded to bounce about the stage of the church in a rhythm that only the snake understood.
 Others were encouraged to take part, though none did.